AP Source: 7 US Open players put in ‘bubble in the bubble’ | Federal News Network

 Yes, plenty of matches were played amid a pandemic at the first Grand Slam tournament in nearly seven full months.

 And, yes, first-round matches were lost — by 16-year-old Coco Gauff among the women, and No. 9 seed Diego Schwartzman among the men.
-And won — by No. 1 seed Karolina Pliskova and 2016 champion Angelique Kerber among the women, and No. 4 Stefanos Tsitsipas and No. 5 Alexander Zverev among the men.
+And won — by No. 1 seed Karolina Pliskova, 2018 champion Naomi Osaka and 2016 champion Angelique Kerber among the women, and No. 1 Novak Djokovic, No. 4 Stefanos Tsitsipas and No. 5 Alexander Zverev among the men.

 But Monday was significant for introducing terms to the tennis lexicon such as “bubble in the bubble” and “fake bubble.”
 That’s because seven players were allowed to stay in the tournament while placed under additional restrictions on their movement and subjected to daily COVID-19 testing after coming in contact with Benoit Paire, the Frenchman dropped from the U.S. Open after testing positive for the coronavirus, a person with knowledge of the situation told The Associated Press.